 I had a couple of those pull your hair out moments when you wonder if putting the vacation together is even worth it.
 (Oh, it so is.)
 A pile of tasks and I wanted to create an efficient – aka, get it done in a hurry – post that could be published in my absence, something that would be worthwhile, but take just a minute to write.
 Voilà.
 Roasted tomato sauce, since the sauce-making itself also meets the ‘get it done in a hurry’ criteria.
 I tripped upon this method and it may be the best sauce yet, both for its lusciousness and ease.

-A bumper crop of tomatoes this year continue to flourish in the heat of late summer, and I don’t want to waste a single one.
+Tomatoes continue to flourish in the heat of late summer, and I don’t want to waste a single one.
 Pressed for time, I roasted a pile of tomatoes a few weeks ago, put them in empty yogurt containers and then the freezer.
 Quick and easy.
 Next time I roasted tomatoes I wondered what I’d get if I pureed them with an immersion blender after roasting.
 Seeds and skin almost disappeared, and tomatoes were transformed into a smooth silky sauce with the richness of roasting at its heart.
 Just unbelievably delicious, this is about as easy as it gets if you want to preserve tomatoes as sauce.

 If you don’t have them in the backyard, buy a bunch of tomato ‘seconds’ at the farmers market.

-Roasted Tomato Sauce Recipe
+Late Summer’s Roasted Tomato Sauce Recipe

 Fresh tomatoes, amount is variable, but not more than a single layer on the baking sheet, any color, slightly under- or over-ripe are OK too.